Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

-Note that a $GA$ instance in the modified Algorithm~\ref{alg:ab-mmr} corresponds exactly to a specific instance of the extended weak graded agreement depicted in Figure~\ref{fig:graded-agreement-mmr-ext}, in the sense that the inputs and outputs of well-behaved processes are the same in the two instances.
-In particular, the $GA$ instance at round $r$ corresponds to an instance of extended weak graded agreement protocol where the initial set $\mathcal{M}^i_0$ of process $p_i \in H_{r+1}$ is taken to contain the set of all latest messages among those from rounds $[r-\eta, r)$ seen by $p_i$ by the receive phase of round~$r$, with equivocating latest messages being discarded.
-In fact, the set $\mathcal{M}^i_{r}$, which $p_i$ uses to determine its output in this instance of the extended weak graded agreement protocol, then contains simply all latest unexpired messages, i.e., the latest messages among those from rounds $[r -\eta, r]$ (without equivocations).
-Therefore, the output of $p_i$ in such an instance corresponds to its output in this round of the modified Algorithm~\ref{alg:ab-mmr}.

-Since we have this correspondence of outputs, it is helpful to show that the assumptions of the extended weak graded agreement protocol hold in these particular instances we have now constructed, because then its properties (which are all statements on the relationship between inputs and outputs) extend to the graded agreement instances in the modified Algorithm~\ref{alg:ab-mmr}.
-For an extended weak graded agreement protocol happening at a synchronous round~$r$, we have required that $|H_r| > \frac{2}{3}|S_r \cup \mathcal{P}_0|$.
-In the particular instance we have constructed above, $\mathcal{P}_0$, the set of senders of messages in $\mathcal{M}_0^i$, is contained in $H_{r-\eta, r-1} \cup B_r \subseteq S_{r-\eta, r}$, since by construction $\mathcal{M}_0^i$ contains only messages from rounds $[r-\eta, r)$, and we are at round~$r$.
-Therefore, $|S_r \cup \mathcal{P}_0| \le |S_{r-\eta, r}|$, and thus $|H_r| > \frac{2}{3}|S_r \cup \mathcal{P}_0|$ immediately follows from the $\eta$-sleepiness assumption, $|H_r| > \frac{2}{3}|S_{r-\eta, r}|$.
-Since all the assumptions hold, Lemma~\ref{lem:extended-ga-prop} guarantees that graded consistency, integrity, validity, uniqueness, and bounded divergence all apply to the extended weak graded agreement instances in our modification of Algorithm~\ref{alg:ab-mmr}.
+Note that a $GA$ instance in the modified Algorithm~\ref{alg:ab-mmr} corresponds exactly to a specific instance of the extended graded agreement depicted in Figure~\ref{fig:graded-agreement-mmr-ext}.
+In particular, the $GA$ instance at round~$r$ of the modified Algorithm~\ref{alg:ab-mmr} corresponds to an instance of extended graded agreement protocol where the initial set $\mathcal{M}^i_0$ of process $p_i$ is taken to contain the set of all latest messages among those from rounds $[r-\eta, r)$ seen by $p_i$, with equivocating latest messages being discarded.
+The set $\mathcal{M}^i_{r}$, which $p_i \in H_{r+1}$ uses to determine its output in the extended graded agreement protocol used in Algorithm~\ref{alg:ab-mmr}, contains simply all latest unexpired messages, i.e., the latest messages among those from rounds $[r -\eta, r]$ (without equivocations).
+It is helpful to show that the assumptions of the extended graded agreement protocol hold when instantiated in the context of the modified Algorithm~\ref{alg:ab-mmr}.
+For an extended graded agreement protocol happening at a synchronous round~$r$, we have required that $|H_r| > \frac{2}{3}|O_r \cup \mathcal{P}_0|$.
+In the particular instance we have constructed above in the context of Algorithm~\ref{alg:ab-mmr}, $\mathcal{P}_0$, the set of senders of messages in $\mathcal{M}_0^i$, is contained in $H_{r-\eta, r-1} \cup B_r \subseteq O_{r-\eta, r}$, since by construction $\mathcal{M}_0^i$ contains only messages from rounds $[r-\eta, r)$, and we are at round~$r$.
+Therefore, $|O_r \cup \mathcal{P}_0| \le |O_{r-\eta, r}|$, and thus $|H_r| > \frac{2}{3}|O_r \cup \mathcal{P}_0|$ immediately follows from the $\eta$-sleepiness assumption $|H_r| > \frac{2}{3}|O_{r-\eta, r}|$.
+Since all the assumptions hold, Lemma~\ref{lem:extended-ga-prop} guarantees that graded consistency, integrity, validity, uniqueness, and bounded divergence all apply to the extended graded agreement instances used in our modified Algorithm~\ref{alg:ab-mmr}.